jozefgloncak/java/logging/README.md

 in part maven-assembly-plugin.
 Also copying of file outside of jar is done through resource where is in include defined this file.

+Inspiration from [this site](https://stackoverflow.com/questions/5132389/if-using-maven-usually-you-put-log4j-properties-under-java-or-resourcesa) - comment from Zoltan